 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Virgil Flowers #5 series and is a This thriller is a hardcover edition that was published by G.P.
+It is part of the Virgil Flowers #5 series and is a thriller that was published by G.P.
 Putnam's Sons on October 4, 2011 and has 388 pages.

 Explore it on Goodreads or Amazon.